-The FOMC removed the word 'accommodative' from its description of monetary policy, freeing policy-makers to move towards the 'neutral rate' that neither stimulates nor dampens growth.
-Fed Governor Lael Brainard suggested the neutral rate might be drifting higher, meaning the Fed will have to follow it up.
+The FOMC removed the word ‘accommodative’ from its description of monetary policy, freeing policy-makers to move towards the ‘neutral rate’ that neither stimulates nor dampens growth.
+Fed Governor Lael Brainard, the sole Barack Obama-era appointment left on the board and so a dove by definition, suggested the neutral rate might be drifting higher, meaning the Fed will have to follow it up.

 In an early September speech, New York Fed Chief John Williams, considered a dove when he led the San Francisco Fed, said it is a ‘goldilocks’ moment for the central bank, with strong growth, low unemployment and subdued inflation.
 He has no problem with the current path of gradual rate increases.
 Even the prospect of an inversion in the yield curve – when short yields exceed long-term yields – ‘would not be something I would find worrisome on its own’, he said.

 US President Donald Trump said he was ‘not happy’ about the Fed rate increase, but it’s hard to say how strongly he feels about it.
 He quickly added that higher rates do benefit people who rely on interest savings for income.

 At his press conference, Powell didn’t flinch when asked about the influence of Trump’s opinions on FOMC deliberations.
 He said the Fed is guided only by economic theory and evidence, not politics: ‘That’s who we are.
 That’s what we do.
 And that’s just the way it’s always going to be for us.’